 20. Membership Clubs & Grocery Stores

-Check out the savings you can earn on gas by joining a membership club like Costco or Sam’s Club.
-Plus, many local grocery stores also have gas stations, and you can earn rewards on both food and gas by using both.
+Check out the savings you can earn on gas by joining a membership club, like Costco or Sam’s Club.
+Many local grocery stores also have gas stations, and you can earn rewards on both food and gas by using them.

 21. Avoid Premium Gas